 “War All the Time”

 drMáriás (Béla Máriás) is a painter, novelist and musician.
-He studied at the Faculty of Music of the University of Arts in Belgrade.
+He studied at the University of Arts in Belgrade.
 Since 1991, he has lived and worked in Budapest.
-His multidisciplinary art is recognised after a strong and critical language that originates from identity, historical and political contexts of Eastern Europe, while his visual language depicts the elements of avant-garde, Dadaism, pop art, soc art, surrealism and many other styles.
-He uses well-known artistic contexts as reflections of the world of ideal, beauty, peace and transcendence.
-The figures from the paintings ate set in conflict with that world, showing in such a way the political, historical, and social reality and reminding of painful and tragic experiences.
+His multidisciplinary art is recognised as having strong and critical language deriving from Eastern Europe identity, historical and political context, while his visual language depicts the elements of avant-garde, dadaism, pop art, soc art, surrealism and many other styles.
+He uses well-known artistic contexts as reflections of the world of the ideal, beauty, peace and transcendence while the figures on his paintings are set in conflict with that world, showing in such a way the political, historical, and social reality reminding of painful and tragic experiences.
 Máriás defines his artistic activity as social surgery.
-He has had individual exhibitions in Budapest, London, Belgrade, New York, Prague, Beijing, and Vienna… His prose has been published in Hungary and China.
-As a frontman (singer, saxophone and trumpet player) of the Tudósok Band (The Scientists) he has given several hundreds of concerts from Moscow via Berlin, and Paris up to London and New York.
+He has had individual exhibitions in Budapest, London, Belgrade, New York, Prague, Peking, Vienna… His prose has been published in Hungary and China.
+As a frontman (singer, saxophone and trumpet player) of the Tudósok Band (The Scientists) he has played several hundreds of concerts from Moscow via Berlin, and Paris up to London and New York.

 In my artistic work I deal critically with contemporary society.
 With various forms of socially engaged art with an emphasis on social, political, and environmental problems as well as the transition of public space.
 Starting from my own point of view, I am questioning and provoking social anomalies as well as the position of a man-individual in the (un)perspectiveness of one time.
 The Plastic Man Machine was created during the Almissa Open Art Festival 2015.
 Mechanical blows with a head covered with plastic helmet used for protection at work in a rock located in the imposing landscape of the Cetina canyon, emphasise the cruel relationship of a small man (who becomes more and more like an obedient machine) compared to the great nature he defies, destroying it arrogantly being at the same time aware that he cannot survive without that same nature.